MuhammadA-C/wgu-c482/README.md

 ---

-## Photos of the GUI the Inventory Management Application
+## Photos of the Inventory Management Application GUI

 **Main Form with no data for the parts or Product tables**